 About discretionary housing payments

-Discretionary housing payments was introduced on 2 July 2001.
+Discretionary housing payments were introduced on 2 July 2001.
 The aim of these payments is to provide additional help to people who are already in receipt of housing benefit or council tax support that are in severe hardship.
-As these payments are discretionary there are no guaranteed payments, each case is considered on it's own merits.
+As these payments are discretionary there are no guaranteed payments, each case is considered on its own merits.

 Discretionary housing payments are made on top of your benefit entitlement but are not benefit payments.

 We decide who is eligible for help through this scheme.
 There is a limited budget and once this has been exhausted there can be no further help available.